What are cookies?

 Third-party cookies are associated with a domain that is separate from the site a user visits.
 DoubleClick cookies are associated with doubleclick.net, the DoubleClick domain.
 When a browser visits a site that shows DoubleClick ads, the browser is not on a site in the DoubleClick domain.
 This makes the DoubleClick server a third party, so the cookies that the server sends in this context are called third-party cookies.

 First-party cookies are associated with the domain of the site a user visits.
 Any action that points the browser to the DoubleClick domain makes the DoubleClick server the first party.
 Cookies that the DoubleClick server sends in this context are called first-party cookies.

 When a user visits a site with a DoubleClick ad, the user’s browser is pointed toward the publisher’s site, which is the first party.
 The DoubleClick servers are not in the publisher’s domain, so in this context the DoubleClick server is the third party.
 However, clicking a DoubleClick ad points the user’s browser to a URL that is in the DoubleClick domain.
 Although the URL is in the DoubleClick domain, it also includes code that redirects the browser to the advertiser’s site (after the DoubleClick server sends the cookie).
 This way the user ends up on the advertiser’s site, not in the DoubleClick domain.

 Note that some DoubleClick products are used by publishers, not advertisers.
-These products may serve a cookie on the publisher's domain in addition to or instead of serving cookies on the domain doubleclick.net.
+DoubleClick for Publishers serves a cookie on the publisher's domain, in addition to or instead of serving cookies on the

 If a user opts out using the Ads Settings, the unique DoubleClick cookie ID on the user’s browser is overwritten with the phrase “OPT_OUT”.
 Because there is no longer a unique cookie ID, the opt-out cookie can’t be associated with a particular browser.